Abizern/abizern.github.com/source/_posts/2012-04-15-rotate-a-string-with-haskell.markdown

 `take n` takes the first `n` elemets of a list.
 Our lambda expression defines this as the length of the list, which is 5.
 And `map` applies this to each element of the list.
-So now we have a infiite list of 5 element lists. which is closer to our required final output.
+So now we have an infinite list of 5 element lists. which is closer to our required final output.

 {% codeblock take n %}
 ["abcde", "bcdea", "cdeab", "deabc", "eabcd"]
 {% endcodeblock %}

-appying `take n` again to the infinite list takes the first 5 elements of the finite list
+Applying `take n` again to the infinite list takes the first 5 elements of the finite list

 {% codeblock tail %}